 After an hour or so, tip the pizza dough onto your work surface and knead it again for a few minutes.
 Divide it into equal pieces and roll out to a thickness of 3 - 4 mm.
 Place the rolled dough directly onto the pizza trays before adding any toppings.
 This recipe makes 8 pizzas about 30cm / 12 inch in diameter.

-For an even quicker 'pizza base' you could try a simple Flatbread.
+For an even quicker 'pizza base' you could try a simple 3 ingredient Flatbread.
 Made with just 3 ingredients and no need to let it rise.
 Just grill then add your toppings.

 Homemade Pizza Toppings

 Spread a thin layer of passata over your pizza dough.
 Sprinkle a few freshly chopped basil leaves over the passata for real Italian flavour.

 Grated Mozzarella cheese is the traditional cheese for adding to pizzas.
 A mild cheese made from cows milk, it has a firmer texture than fresh Mozzarella.
 It doesn't release much water when melted so won't make your pizza soggy.